NEW PRODUCTS in the offer.

 Would you like to create account?

-If you've been searching the market for sustainably sourced palm oil, you've probably already come acrosswith this acronym or organisation.
-The RSPO, or Roundtable on Sustainable Palm Oil, provides a global standard for sustainable palm oil.
-However, if this is the first time you've heard of this certification, don't despair, you'll learn everything you need to know in this article.
+If you have already searched the market for palm oil from sustainable sources, you have probably already come across this abbreviation or organization.
+RSPO or Roundtable on sustainable palm oil ensures the global standard for sustainable palm oil.
+However, if you are hearing about this certification for the first time, don’t despair, you will learn everything you need in this article.

-Producers and consumers alike are increasingly taking into account the environmental consequences and footprint of oil production.
-In particular, palm oil, which is sometimes associated withassociated with environmentally unfriendly and unsustainable practices.
-Due to increasing demands for sustainable sourcing of raw materials and global concerns about the unsustainable production of palm oil, the RSPO certification was created.
-This certificate serves as a guarantee to customers that palm oil production has been carried out in an environmentally sustainable manner.
-Palm oil producers are certified after undergoing a rigorous inspection of production and cultivation practices.
-Only when all requirements based on RSPO principles and criteria have been met is a certificate awarded.
-At the same time, in the event of a negative change in the production and production process, the certificate can be withdrawn.
-Furthermore, the entire processing chain is monitored to prevent the mixing of certified oils with non-certified oils or oils obtained from non-organic practiceswithout proper labelling of the resulting product.
+Manufacturers and consumers are paying increasing attention to the environmental consequences and the footprint of oil production.
+In this field, palm oil in particular is coming to the forefront, as it is sometimes associated with non-ecological and non-gentle practices towards the environment.
+Due to the growing requirements for sustainable sourcing of raw materials and global concerns about non-gentle production of palm oil, RSPO certification was created.
+This certificate serves as a guarantee for customers that the production of palm oil took place in a form that is sustainable for the environment.
+Palm oil producers are certified after undergoing a strict inspection of their manufacturing and cultivation practices.
+Only after all the requirements arising from RSPO principles and criteria have been met is the certificate granted.
+At the same time, in the case of a negative change in the manufacturing and production process, this certificate can be withdrawn.
+Furthermore, there is a control of the entire processing chain in order to prevent even the mixing of certified oils with non-certified ones or with oils obtained by non-ecological practices without proper labelling of the resulting product.

-You may also be wondering what is meant by sustainable palm oil.
-According to the RSPO guidelines, it is palm oil that has been sourced on the condition that producers have respected and takeninto accountlocal populations, avoided deforestation of protected areas and minimised the impact of production on the environment.
-Being a member of the RSPO does not mean that a producer automatically produces only certified palm oil.
-However, membership of the RSPO does imply a time-bound commitment to more sustainable production and members must also demonstrate performance against targets to achieve this.
-The production of the oil itself must be approved before an RSPO member can be certified for the palm oil produced.
+You too may be wondering what exactly is hidden under the designation sustainable palm oil.
+According to RSPO guidelines, this refers to palm oil that has been obtained under the condition that producers respected and took into account the local population, that no deforestation of protected areas occurred, and that the impact of production on the environment was minimized.
+Being a member of RSPO does not mean for a manufacturer that they automatically produce only certified palm oil.
+Membership in RSPO, however, means a time-limited commitment to more sustainable production, and members must also demonstrate the fulfilment of tasks to achieve this goal.
+The actual production of the oil must undergo an approval process, and only then does the RSPO member obtain a certificate for the palm oil produced.

-Much has been written about the environmental unsustainability of palm oil production.
-Nevertheless, the fact remains that this oil has versatile uses ranging from food to cosmetics and would be difficult to replace in some products if the price of the product were to rise several times.That is why organisations such as the RSPO are being set up to try to get oil producers to adopt more sustainable practices, while bringing transparency to the whole production chain.
-Thanks to annual reports from RSPO members, it is possible to track how much palm oil individual producers use and produce and what form of certification they use.
-As a result, consumers have more information before buying a product and can choose to buy a product made from more sustainably sourced raw materials.
+A lot has been written about the ecological unsustainability of palm oil production.
+Nevertheless, it remains a fact that this oil has universal use from food production to cosmetics, and in some products it would be difficult to replace it, or the price of the product would increase several times over.This is also why organizations such as RSPO are emerging, which are trying to lead oil producers towards more sustainable practices and at the same time bring transparency into the entire production chain.
+Thanks to the annual reports of RSPO members, it is possible to trace how much palm oil individual producers use and produce and what form of certification they use.
+Thanks to this, consumers ultimately have more information before purchasing a given product and can decide in favour of a product made from raw materials obtained in a more sustainable way.

-Have you heard of RSPO or palm oil certification?
+Have you already heard of RSPO or of palm oil certification?
 Do you use palm oil in your products?

-let us know your opinion or insights and let's start a conversation about certification and raw material quality at marketing@handymade.skThanks to Ivana Jačalová for her helpful article.
+Write to us with your opinion or observations and let’s stir up a conversation about certification and the quality of raw materials at marketing@handymade.sk.We thank Ivana Jačalová for the helpful article.